Iterators --- ## What is Iterating? > iterate (verb): to repeat a process, especially as part of a computer program ([Cambridge English Dictionary](https://dictionary.cambridge.org/dictionary/english/iterate?q=Iterate)) To *iterate* in Rust is to produce a sequence of items, one at a time. --- ## Ho

-# Iterators --- ## What is Iterating? > iterate (verb): to repeat a process, especially as part of a computer program ([Cambridge English Dictionary](https://dictionary.cambridge.org/dictionary/english/iterate?q=Iterate)) To *iterate* in Rust is to produce a sequence of items, one at a time. --- ## How do you Iterate? * With an *Iterator* * Commonly `.into_iter()`, `.iter_mut()` or `.iter()` on some collection * There's also an `IntoIterator` trait for automatically creating an Iterator --- ## What is an Iterator? * An object with a `.next()` method * The method provides `Some(data)`, or `None` once the data has run out * The object holds the iterator's *state* * Some *Iterators* will take data from a collection (e.g. a Slice) * Some *Iterators* will calculate each item on-the-fly * Some *Iterators* will take data another iterator, and then calculate something new Note: Technically, all iterators calculate things on-the-fly.
+# Iterators --- ## What is Iterating? > iterate (verb): to repeat a process, especially as part of a computer program ([Cambridge English Dictionary](https://dictionary.cambridge.org/dictionary/english/iterate?q=Iterate)) To *iterate* in Rust is to produce a sequence of items, one at a time. --- ## How do you Iterate? * With an *Iterator* * Commonly `.into_iter()`, `.iter_mut()` or `.iter()` on some collection * There's also an `IntoIterator` trait for automatically creating an Iterator --- ## What is an Iterator? * An object with a `.next()` method * The method provides `Some(data)`, or `None` once the data has run out * The object holds the iterator's *state* * Some *Iterators* will take data from a collection (e.g. a Slice) * Some *Iterators* will calculate each item on-the-fly * Some *Iterators* will take data from another iterator, and then calculate something new Note: Technically, all iterators calculate things on-the-fly.
 Some own another iterator and use that as input to their calculation, and some have an internal state that they can use for calculation. `fn next(&mut self) -> Self::Item` can only access `Self` so it is about what `Self` contains. * `struct SomeIter

 where T: Iterator { inner: T }` * `struct SomeOtherIter { random_seed: u32 }` --- ## Important to note * Iterators are lazy * Iterators are used all over the Rust Standard Library * Iterators have hidden complexity that you can mostly ignore * Iterators cannot be invalidated (unlike, say, C++) * Some Iterators can wrap other Iterators --- ## Basic usage 1.
 You need to make an iterator 2.
 You need to pump it in a loop ```rust [] fn main() { let data = vec![1, 2, 3, 4, 5]; let mut iterator = data.iter(); loop { if let Some(item) = iterator.next() { println!("Got {}", item); } else { break; } } } ``` --- ## Basic usage Same thing, but with `while let`. ```rust [] fn main() { let data = vec![1, 2, 3, 4, 5]; let mut iterator = data.iter(); while let Some(item) = iterator.next() { println!("Got {}", item); } } ``` --- ## Basic usage Same thing, but with `for` ```rust [] fn main() { let data = vec![1, 2, 3, 4, 5]; // for